-Europe has a substantial focus on investment in marine renewables, making it an attractive location for Aquanet to launch it’s hybrid project.
-The project aims to help reducing the LCOE to very competitive levels as predicted by a number of reports from world renowned resources.
+Europe has a substantial focus on investment in marine renewables, making it an attractive location for Aquanet to launch it’s a hybrid project.
+The project aims to help reducing the LCOE to very competitive levels as predicted by a number of reports from world-renowned resources.

-Follow on projects will have an European focus, being the most developed region in the world in the renewable energy industry.
+Follow on projects will have a European focus, being the most developed region in the world in the renewable energy industry.

 10MW Hybrid Wave & Wind Project in Taiwan

 Our project partner in Taiwan is currently developing a 10MW wave and wind hybrid power plant project utilizing Aquanet’s wave and wind combined hybrid design.
 We are currently negotiating technology supply and turbine equipment supply terms.
 As a technology provider and turbine equipment supplier to this hybrid power plant project, Aquanet will benefit from the array project technology licensing and turbine sales revenue.

 Large projects in other areas (15+30MW)

 The FEED for the above confidential contracts is completed.
 The supply chain contracts are ready to proceed as soon as possible.